François Léon Jouinot-Gambetta: First World War

 By the start of the First World War in 1914 Jouinot-Gambetta was a colonel.
 He was appointed a commander of the Legion of Honour on 30 January 1915.
 In 1917 Jouinot-Gambetta was appointed to command a brigade of three regiments of Spahis and Chasseurs d'Afrique with the Armée d'Orient on the Macedonian front.

 In late September General Louis Franchet d'Espèrey ordered Jouinot-Gambetta to advance on Skopje during the Vardar Offensive.
 Jouinot-Gambetta led his brigade into the midst of a retreating mass of Bulgarians, navigating pockets of resistance from German troops.
 His brigade advanced along the Crna River and took Prilep on 23 September.
 Skopje was captured, without resistance, on 29 September.
 During the advance Jouinot-Gambetta's brigade had covered 57 mi in six days.
+On 21 October 1918, Jouinot-Gambetta's Moroccan troops entered Negotin, where they were met with a resistance from the retreating German troops.
+After a short fight, the Germans retreated.
+Two days later, on 23 October 1918, the Negotin city council unanimously declared Jouinot-Gambetta an honorary citizen of Negotin.

 Post-war

 Jouinot-Gambetta was appointed a grand officer of the Legion of Honour on 22 January 1919.
 He afterwards was promoted to général de division.
 Jouinot-Gambetta died in Antibes, Alpes-Maritimes, on 9 November 1923.

+On 12 October 1930, the Monument to the liberators and General Gambetta (Spomenik oslobodiocima i generalu Gambeti u Negotinu) was unveiled in Negotin, Serbia (then Kingdom of Yugoslavia) in the presence of Jouinot-Gambetta's widow Blanche Augustine Haÿ.